Probate Q&A Series What initial steps must executors take to open probate of a will in North Carolina?

 • Secure the original will before you file.

-• Prepare and file your petition with the Clerk of Superior Court in the decedent’s county of residence.
+• Prepare and file your application or petition with the Clerk of Superior Court in the decedent’s county of residence.

-• Publish the creditor notice and mail to known creditors per statute.
+• After qualification, publish the creditor notice and mail or otherwise deliver notice to known creditors per statute.

-• Pick up Letters Testamentary to begin administering the estate.
+• Obtain Letters Testamentary to begin administering the estate.

 Probating a will involves several legal steps.
 To avoid delays and ensure you follow North Carolina law, the team at Pierce Law Group stands ready to guide you.
 Our attorneys handle each phase of the probate process with care.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.